couchbaselabs/fuego/README.md

 fuego stores information following a lucene-like "segments" approach.
-So, it's somewhat like the firestorm prototype, but actually goes further in trying to terms in a classic postings format.
+So, it's somewhat like the firestorm prototype, but actually goes further in trying to use a classic postings format.

 For each incoming batch, fuego does...